jblotus/explosivewebsprogramming/app/backup/2010-12-12-issue-tracking-with-lighthouseapp.md

   </div>
 </div>

 To create an "**API token**", you must click on your username, and you will see on the right hand side of the screen a select list.
-Choose the current account to create an API token for this specific tracker account, or select "**All Accounts**&#8221; to generate an API token that can be used on all tracker accounts associated with your the logged in user.
+Choose the current account to create an API token for this specific tracker account, or select "**All Accounts**" to generate an API token that can be used on all tracker accounts associated with your the logged in user.

 <div id="attachment_145" style="width: 560px" class="wp-caption aligncenter">
   <a rel="attachment wp-att-145" href="http://www.jblotus.com/2010/12/12/issue-tracking-with-lighthouseapp/currentproject-2/"><img class="size-large wp-image-145" title="currentproject" src="http://www.jblotus.com/wp-content/uploads/2010/12/currentproject1-550x443.jpg" alt="Set API key permissions" width="550" height="443" /></a>